-- (a) have a code of conduct for its directors, senior executives and employees; and - (b) disclose that code or a summary of it.
+(a) have a code of conduct for its directors, senior executives and employees; and

+(b) disclose that code or a summary of it.

 MLA has a Code of Conduct which covers the governance and sets the expectation for the Board and all MLA personnel.
-The Code of Conduct is on MLA's website.
+The Code of Conduct, which was last revised and endorsed by the Board in July 2018, is on MLA's website.